David Warner retained for fourth Test despite struggles against Stuart Broad

 “We back Davey, absolutely.
 We know how tough it can be to open over here.
 He’s doing all the right things, he’s shown some great signs and I’m sure a big score is just around the corner.”

-Cummins revealed Josh Hazlewood would replace fellow seamer Scott Boland, who has taken just two wickets in two matches at an eye-watering 115.5 average, while fit-again all-rounder Cameron Green seems set to replace Murphy after the rookie spinner bowled just 9.3 overs in the third Test at Headingley.
+Cummins revealed Josh Hazlewood would replace fellow seamer Scott Boland, who has taken just two wickets in two matches at an eye-watering 115.5 average, while fit-again all-rounder Cameron Green comes in for Murphy after the rookie spinner bowled just 9.3 overs in the third Test at Headingley.

+Green lengthens the batting alongside fellow all-rounder Mitch Marsh, with wicketkeeper Alex Carey as low as eight in the order, as the tourists confirmed on Tuesday afternoon that Murphy would drop out of the line-up.

-Green lengthens Australia’s batting alongside fellow all-rounder Mitch Marsh if Murphy drops out, having come in at Leeds for Nathan Lyon, one of Australia’s greatest spinners who played 100 Tests in a row before injuring his calf in the second Test at Lord’s.
+Murphy was parachuted into the Australia team because of an injury to Nathan Lyon, who played 100 Tests in a row before hurting his calf at Lord’s.

 Australia’s last Test without a recognised spinner was in January 2012 against India at Perth – a match they won by an innings – although Old Trafford has a reputation for offering help to slow bowlers.